asyncapi/website/pages/blog/a_straight_guide_to_apis_and_architecture_concepts.md

   altOnly="This image shows a message in a bottle"
 />

 That is to say, the receiver will attend to the sender's message later after receiving it, so the sender can perform other tasks without waiting for the request to be answered.
-For example, sending an email that might be received 5, 50 minutes, or 5 hours later just because the server was attending to other deliveries.
+For example, sending an email that might be received 5, 50 minutes or 5 hours later just because the server was attending to other deliveries.

 This is the kind of architecture that AsyncAPI works with.
 Its main goal is to make working with EDA as easy as working with REST APIs, from documentation to code generation, from discovery to event management.